CAT 2025 Arithmetic Shortcuts: 1 Formula to Solve 5 Types of Questions

 When two or more workers having different efficiencies work together, their combined work rate is a weighted average of their individual rates.

-Example: A can complete a job in 10 days, B in 20 days.
-In how many days they will finish the work together?
+A can complete a job in 10 days, B in 20 days.
+In how many days will they finish the work together?

 Solution: